ajnatarajan/2DPhysicsEngine/README.md

 # 2DPhysicsEngine
 Physics Engine as well as a few games using the features of the engine.

 The primary game C-file is demo/existentialist_birds.c.
+Smaller scale game C-file is demo/breakout.c.

-Run the primary game using terminal command "make" and then "./bin/existential_birds"
+Run the primary game using terminal command "make clean" then "make all" and then "./bin/existential_birds".

-Smaller scale demo C-file is demo/breakout.c.
-Run this game with "make" and then "./bin/breakout"
+Run the smaller scale game with "make clean" then "make all" and then "./bin/breakout"

-Another smaller scale demo C-file is demo/spaceinvaders.c.
-Run this game with "make" and then "./bin/spaceinvaders"